eric-gengzhou/BAJI_2022/README.md

 * the variables we will use could be put into two groups, time-variant and time-invariant
   * time-invariant variables are demographic information such as nationality, race, ever detained, ever had criminal violations, etc.
   * time-variant variables are those that for each immigrant may vary across each year between 2015 - 2021, e.g., duration of detention, bond amount, etc.
-* there are several ways of dealing with time-variant variables, a common way is to look at the sum for each immigrant over time.
+* there are several ways of dealing with time-variant variables, a common way is to look at the sum for each immigrant over time
+* for the details of the each step described above, please refer to the **R & Stata** codes in this folder